w3c/wot/liaisons/template/README.md

 What is the goal of the liaison?

 ## Participants
+Who suggested this liaison (e.g., IG, CG)?
+Who is lead contact (from which organization)?
+Who is organizing the liaison?
 Who is involved and what is their role?

 ## Scope
 What work needs to be done, by whom?